Skip to main content

 Agent behavior

-The VM agent authenticates with the issued agent key and connects to:
+The AgentV authenticates with the issued agent key and connects to:

-The initial VM agent supports Linux with systemd.
+Replace example.com with your deployment domain.
+The public demo agent route is wss://api.demo.acornops.dev/api/v1/agent/connect.
+The initial AgentV supports Linux with systemd.
 It is read-only: it can inspect host state and logs, but it cannot modify services, packages, files, users, firewall rules, or kernel settings.

 Inventory and findings